socialsjessicaa-ux/100Hiresnew/README.md

 — What tools you installed

 I installed Cursor IDE
-And added Claude Code , Codex but couldn't login as neither of them are free Signed up into github and created a README.md public repository
+And added Claude Code , Codex but couldn't login as neither of them are free.
+Signed up into github and created a README.md public repository

 — What steps you completed